epccs/Gravimetric/Hardware/Schooling/readme.md

 # Description

-Some lessons I learned doing RPUicp.
+Some lessons I learned doing Gravimetric.

 # Table Of Contents: